Going into today's final scrimmage ... The Offense leads the defense. Here's the latest details.

 A: (Laughter) No, no that's not the case.
 It's just me and Taylor are real competitive and we're good friends.
 We're best buds, it's not a big deal.
 I just like going against Taylor, but the other guys are just as good.
 Taylor and I just have a record in the series going, it's no big deal.

 Q: Who's winning?
 You don't have to answer that.
 (Laughter)

 A: (Laughter) It's not about winning and losing.
 But if it was about winning and losing it might have gotten tied up today.
 We'll let him talk about it, but I think I got him tied up with a win today.
-No winners or
+No winners or losers, just competition.

 Q: Is it harder because you guys are changing bodies and the offensive line is cohesive?